oracle-livelabs/adb/movie-stream-story-lite/introduction/introduction.md

 There are also other workshops that focus on specific feature areas that also use the same business scenario.

 Oracle MovieStream is a fictitious movie streaming service - similar to those that you currently subscribe to.
 They face challenges that are typical to many organizations across industries.
 MovieStream must:
-* Gain a better understanding of their cus  tomers to ensure that they love the service
+* Gain a better understanding of their customers to ensure that they love the service
 * Offer the right products to the right customers at the right price
 * Grow the business to become a dominant player in the streaming business
 * And much, much more